Sim Racing on Apple Silicon Mac: the complete guide

 Unified memory is an advantage.
 Apple Silicon uses shared memory for CPU and GPU, which means an M3 with 16GB has more effective graphics memory available than a discrete GPU with 8GB VRAM.
 Texture-heavy mods and high-res tracks benefit from this.

 MSync matters.
 Without it, CrossOver puts significant CPU load on synchronization primitives.
 With MSync enabled, CPU usage drops noticeably and frame times get more consistent.
-Always enable it.
+Always enable it at first, and deactivate it if you experience problems running a game.

 Close background apps before a session.
 Safari tabs, Slack, whatever — close them.
 The GPU and memory pressure from browser content is real.
 It’s not that Macs are underpowered; it’s that macOS background processes compete for the same unified memory pool.